Paul Rooney (artist): Work

 Electric Earth: Film and Video from Britain, a British Council exhibition which toured internationally from 2003, included early music/video work by Rooney.
 In 2004 he curated Pass the Time of Day, a UK touring exhibition dealing with the relationship between music and 'the everyday'.
-Pass the Time of Day included works by Arab Strap, Fugazi and Jem Cohen, Mark Leckey, Rodney Graham, Susan Philipsz and Phil Collins amongst others.
+Pass the Time of Day included works by Arab Strap, Rodney Graham and Susan Philipsz amongst others.
 The following year Rooney's work was selected for the survey show British Art Show 6, which toured the UK in 2005–2006.
 Rooney had solo shows at venues such as Site Gallery, Sheffield (a two-person show with Susan Philipsz, 2003); and Matt's Gallery, London (2008).